Conquering Common Grammar Mistakes by English Learners

 iTEP Academic Exam and Preparation Courses

-If you want to improve your English, the iTEP Academic Exam is a great goal.
-It measures your skills in reading, writing, listening, speaking, AND grammar!
+If you want to improve your English, the International Test of English Proficiency (iTEP) Academic Exam is a great goal.
+The iTEP Academic Exam measures your skills in reading, writing, listening, speaking, AND grammar!

 • Targeted Practice: Focus on areas you need to improve at your own pace.